Skip to Content

 Injured in a Las Vegas or Reno Car Accident?

-If rain or any other type of road or weather condition has contributed to your crash, Sam & Ash Injury Law is here to fight for your full compensation: medical bills, lost wages, pain & suffering and more.
-There is never a single fee until we win for you.
+If road or weather conditions played a part in your crash, Sam & Ash Injury Law is ready to fight for your full recovery — medical bills, lost wages, pain and suffering, and more.
+You never pay a fee until we win for you.

 Free 24/7 consultation.